Respite Carer Jobs

-Caring for a relative is a full-time job, so most people need a break.
+Caring for a relative is a full-time job, and people often need a break.
 This is where a respite carer comes in.
-Their job is to provide temporary help whilst the primary caregiver, whether it’s a professional or family member, isn’t around.
+Their job is to provide all-important temporary help whilst the primary caregiver, whether it’s a professional or family member, isn’t around.
 Respite care jobs are rewarding, as carers help those in need and support families.

 What is a Respite Carer?

+So, what is a respite carer?
 With a respite care job, you offer temporary care when the primary caregiver isn’t available.
-This can be covered for a professional care worker, or for a family member who acts as the primary caregiver.
+This can be covering for a professional care worker, or for a family member who acts as the primary caregiver.
 You cover short-term breaks, whether it’s due to a holiday, an emergency or any other reason.
 Respite carers offer the exact same service as a normal home carer, just on a temporary basis.
 They’re qualified, trained and compassionate professionals whose main goal is to make sure clients are safe, healthy and comfortable in their own home.

 What does a Respite care worker do?

-The roles and responsibilities of a carer are the same as a live-in or home care worker, with specific duties depending on each client.
+The roles and responsibilities of respite care workare the same as a live-in or home care worker, with specific duties depending on each client.
 They come in as a temporary relief and work to maintain quality care for anyone who needs support, including the elderly and adults and children with disabilities.

 Respite care worker job description